matthewkmayer/matthewkmayer.github.io/blag/content/post/postgres-tls.md

 ## Ping

 The first step is to gather the details needed to start the service.
 This is usually configuration and credentials from environment variables in [12 Factor App](https://12factor.net/) fashion.
-After that, the service will ping the database until its available.
+After that, the service will ping the database until it's available.

 ```rust
 // Usual web app startup things here: read config from environment variables,